stephenslab/ipynb-website/README.md

-# Simple data science website using Jupyter notebooks
+# ipynb website: Simple data science website using Jupyter notebooks

 This repository is an adaptable framework for publishing websites from [Jupyter interactive notebooks](https://jupyter.org).